o19s/chorus-opensearch-edition/katas/007_configure_AB_with_TDI.md

 Given the two test arms, the “AB algorithm” submits each search configuration and gathers the result lists for each.
 Next, the TDI algorithm produces a single merged result list.
 The result items will be annotated with the name of the search configuration that produced them.
 UBI events generated from the returned results list have that value included in the event enabling analysis and visualization of the experiment results.

 ## Prerequisites
-_WARNING_  This Kata requires Opensearch 3.1 with the UBI and SRW plugins enabled.
+_WARNING_  This Kata requires Opensearch 3.2 or newer which comes with SRW and UBI plugins standard.

 ### Optional Jupyter notebook setup
 As with kata 005_1, you can optionally use a jupyter notebook to interact with the data.